-There has been no transfers between level 1, level 2 and level 3 for the year onded March 31, 2021 and 2020.
+There has been no transfers between level 1, level 2 and level 3 for the year ended March 31, 2021 and 2020.
 The fair value of a financial instrument on initial recognition is normally the transaction price (fair value of the consideration given or received).
-Subsequent to initial recognition, the Company determines the fair value of thin instruments that are quoted in active markets using the quoted bid prices (financial assets held) or quoted ask prices (financial liabilities held) and using valuation techniques for other instruments.
+Subsequent to initial recognition, the Company determines the fair value of financial instruments that are quoted in active markets using the quoted bid prices (financial assets held) or quoted ask prices (financial liabilities held) and using valuation techniques for other instruments.
 Valuation techniques include discounted cash flow method, market comparable method, recent transactions happened in the company and other valuation models.

-The Company measures financial instruments, such as investments (other then equity investments in Subsidiaries, etc.) at fair value-
+The Company measures financial instruments, such as investments (other than equity investments in Subsidiaries, etc.) at fair value.

-The Company uses valuation techniques that are appropriate in the circurristances and for which sufficient data is available to measure fair value, maximizing the use of relevant observable inputs and minimizing the use of unobservable inputs.
+The Company uses valuation techniques that are appropriate in the circumstances and for which sufficient data is available to measure fair value, maximizing the use of relevant observable inputs and minimizing the use of unobservable inputs.

-Vivriti Capital Private Limited Notes to the standalone financial statements for the year ended March 31.
-2021 (All amounts are in Rupees lakhs, unless stated otherwise)
+Notes to the standalone financial statements for the year ended March 31, 2021